Lowe’s Companies (LOW) Dividend Report

 Dividend Overview

-For those seeking steady, growing income, Lowe’s is one of those names you keep in your portfolio and let it do its thing.
-The current yield sits at around 2.05%, a notch above its five-year average.
-That alone suggests the stock is fairly priced in terms of income potential, without needing to stretch valuation.
+For those seeking steady, growing income, Lowe’s remains one of those names you keep in your portfolio and let it do its work.
+The current yield of 1.71% sits just above its five-year average of roughly 1.67%, which suggests the stock is trading near fair value from an income perspective without requiring any heroic assumptions about growth or multiple expansion.

-What really stands out is the payout ratio.
-Sitting at 38%, it shows Lowe’s isn’t stretching to maintain its dividend.
-There’s plenty of room to grow it, even if earnings take a short-term hit.
-This kind of financial breathing room is exactly what income investors should look for—it’s a sign the dividend isn’t just sustainable, it’s healthy.
+What continues to stand out is the payout ratio.
+At 38.91%, Lowe’s is not stretching to maintain its dividend.
+There is plenty of runway to keep growing the payout even if earnings soften in the near term.
+This kind of financial breathing room is exactly what income investors should look for, as it signals the dividend is not only sustainable but genuinely healthy and capable of further growth.

 Lowe’s doesn’t get flashy about its dividend, but the results speak volumes.
-This company has paid out a dividend every year since 1961 and has increased it annually for over five decades.
-That puts it in elite company, officially making it a Dividend King.
+This company has paid a dividend every year since 1961 and has raised it annually for well over five decades, cementing its status as a Dividend King.
+The move from $1.15 to $1.20 per quarter in mid-2025 extended that streak and reinforced the message that management views the dividend as a non-negotiable commitment to shareholders.

-And this isn’t just about meeting a tradition—it’s a reflection of a disciplined capital strategy.
-Management keeps buybacks and dividends front and center.
-In fact, consistent share repurchases over the years have helped boost earnings per share and made each dividend dollar go even further.
+And this isn’t just about meeting a tradition.
+It reflects a disciplined capital strategy in which management keeps buybacks and dividends front and center.
+Consistent share repurchases over the years have helped boost earnings per share and made each dividend dollar go even further for long-term holders.

 Dividend Growth and Safety

-There’s something comforting about a business that doesn’t need to shout.
-Lowe’s just goes about its work, generating cash, paying dividends, and gradually growing value.
-For income-focused investors, it’s one of those rare names where the income is steady, the growth is real, and the risk is low.
-It’s not just a stock—it’s a cornerstone.
+There is something reassuring about a business that does not need to shout.
+Lowe’s goes about its work, generating cash, paying and growing dividends, and gradually compounding value for patient shareholders.
+For income investors, it is one of those rare names where the income is steady, the growth is real, and the long-term risk profile is manageable.
+It is not just a stock, it is a foundation.

 Analyst Ratings